 The amount distributed to the deceased’s family is reduced by any cost of recovery, burial expenses, etc., which are part of the estate to be distributed according to the deceased’s will or the Kentucky law regarding intestacy.

-Getting Legal Help to Recover Wrongful Death Damages in Kentucky
+Getting Legal Help To Recover Wrongful Death Damages In Kentucky

 The people who caused your loved one’s death aren’t likely to just admit they were at fault and hand over a fair settlement without a fight.
 Most times, they resist at every stage: they claim they aren’t responsible for the death, and they dispute how much of a loss you have suffered.
-Most cases involve insurance companies, which may be liable for some or all of your damages, and they have both legal and investigative staffs dedicated to minimizing the amount they hand over to you.
+Most cases involve insurance companies, which may be liable for some or all of your damages, and they have both legal and investigative staff dedicated to minimizing the amount they hand over to you.

-We offer persistence, dedication, and sensitivity that maximizes the chance of success with the least amount of stress for you and your family.
+We offer persistence, dedication, and sensitivity that maximize the chance of success with the least amount of stress for you and your family.
 Whatever the circumstances surrounding your loved one’s death, we can help.
-Call Lowder & McGill today to set a time for a free consultation about your case.
+Call Lowder & McGill PLLC at (270) 255-3980 today to set a time for a free consultation about your case.
 Once we get the details, we can give you an idea of what to expect and get started on making sure you get what you deserve.
 There is no fee unless we succeed in obtaining a monetary recovery for you by negotiating a fair out-of-court settlement when possible, or by trying your case to a jury when necessary.
 Kentucky limits the amount of time you have to file a wrongful death claim, so don’t delay.
 Contact us today.